bkw777/tsend/README.md

 If there is more than one serial port, it will display a list of all serial ports and you will need to re-run with "-port COM#" added to the command line.
 Example:
     `.\tsend.ps1 -port COM6 -file TS-DOS.100`

-Then you could use [LaddieAlpha](http://bitchin100.com/wiki/index.php?title=LaddieCon#LaddieAlpha) to share files with the portable.

 ![](tsend_1.jpg)
 ![](tsend_2.jpg)
 ![](tsend_3.jpg)

+After using tsend to install TS-DOS, then you could use [LaddieAlpha](http://bitchin100.com/wiki/index.php?title=LaddieCon#LaddieAlpha) to share files with the portable.

 Keywords: TRS-80 TANDY Model 100 102 200 Kyotronic KC-85 NEC PC-8201 PC-8300 Olivetti M-10 TEENY TS-DOS DKSMGR TPDD LaddieCon LaddieAlpha mComm dlplus